-Monitoring network maps salt content of Lauwersmeer lake
+Monitoring network maps salt content of lake Lauwersmeer

-July 14, 2025
+14 July 2025

-In the coming months, the Noorderzijlvest Water Authority will be launching a special project in the Lauwersmeer area: the construction of an extensive monitoring network to map the salinity levels.
+In the coming months, the Noorderzijlvest Water Authority will be launching a special project in the lake Lauwersmeer area: the construction of an extensive monitoring network to map the salinity levels.
 Why is this important, how does it work exactly, and what are the benefits?
 Hydrologist Meike Coonen and Johan Draaier, data and monitoring network management consultant, give us a glimpse behind the scenes.

-A more natural Lauwersmeer
+A more natural lake Lauwersmeer

 Where is the salt?